mikechase3/notebook.mchase.me/computer-science/data-structures-and-algorithms/greedy-techniques/lecture-04-divide-and-conquer-methodology.md

 ---
-description: Subsection of Ch5 in Klienberg Algorithm Design
+description: Subsection of Ch5 in klienberg-basics-of-alg-analysis Algorithm Design
 ---

 # Data Compression